-Named after the sea turtles that swim through the crystal-clear Thai Gulf all around it, Koh Tao is a laid-back alternative to chic Samui and hedonistic Phangan.
-It’s sat some 67 kilometers to the north of its Chumphon Archipelago compadres, mimicking a desert island with its coconut-strewn beachfronts and hidden coves, not to mention some of the best diving this side of the country.
-Boats are the obvious choice for getting between Koh Samui and Koh Tao, with a few options varying in time, cost, and company on the menu.
+Turtle island, named after the sea turtles that swim through the crystal-clear Thai Gulf all around it, Koh Tao is a laid-back alternative to chic Samui and hedonistic Phangan.
+It’s sat some 41 miles to the north of its Chumphon Archipelago compadres, mimicking a desert island with its coconut-strewn beachfronts and hidden coves, not to mention some of the best diving this side of the country.
+Boats are the obvious choice for getting between Koh Samui and Koh Tao, with a few options varying in travel time, cost, and company on the menu.

 |Koh Samui to Koh Tao by catamaran||1.5 h||$18||Book Online|